 Federal law prohibits people who have been convicted of certain crimes from ever possessing, shipping or receiving firearms or ammunition.
 These crimes include:

 - any crime that carries a maximum punishment of more than one year in prison, or

 - any crime of domestic violence

-It doesn't matter in which states these convictions happened or how long ago they occurred . . . any person with at least one conviction for domestic violence or for a crime punishable by more than a year in prison may not have guns or ammunition.
+It does not matter in which states these convictions happened or how long ago they occurred . . . any person with at least one conviction for domestic violence or for a crime punishable by more than a year in prison may not have guns or ammunition.

-Note that the federal gun ban applies to anyone who's been convicted of a crime that carries more than a year in prison whether or not that person actually served more than a year in prison.
+Note that the federal gun ban applies to anyone who is been convicted of a crime that carries more than a year in prison whether or not that person actually served more than a year in prison.
 Pahrump criminal defense attorney Mike Castillo explains with an example:

-It doesn't matter in the above example that Silas was convicted only of the Nevada crime of battery.
+It does not matter in the above example that Silas was convicted only of the Nevada crime of battery.
 The fact that the victim was someone who made the situation a domestic violence matter is sufficient for the federal gun ban to apply.

 Defendants convicted of domestic violence or of crimes carrying more than one year in prison are not the only people barred from possessing guns or ammo under federal law.
 The following people also fall under the federal gun ban:

 - people who have been adjudicated as a mental defective or who have been committed to a mental institution illegal aliens